squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

   [^1]:
     Unfortunately, GitHub only provides an API endpoint to obtain the [latest release] - not the latest tag.
-Thus, make sure to [create a release] (not pre-release) for the latest tag you want to show up next to the number of stars and forks.
+Thus, make sure to [create a release] (not pre-release) for the latest tag you want to display next to the number of stars and forks.

   [repo_url support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0